-(1) National defense.
-Any information that is specifically authorized under criteria established by an executive order to be kept secret in the interest of national defense or foreign policy and is in fact properly classified pursuant to the executive order.
+(1) Any information that is specifically authorized under criteria established by an Executive order to be kept secret in the interest of national defense or foreign policy and is in fact properly classified pursuant to the Executive order.

-(2) Internal personnel rules and practices.
-Any information related solely to the internal personnel rules and practices of the Board.
+(2) Any information related solely to the internal personnel rules and practices of the Committee.

-(3) Statutory exemption.
-Any information specifically exempted from disclosure by statute (other than 5 USC 552(b)), if the statute:
+(3) Any information specifically exempted from disclosure by statute to the extent required by 5 U.S.C.
+552(b)(3).

-(4) Trade secrets; commercial or financial information.
-Any matter that is a trade secret or that constitutes commercial or financial information obtained from a person and that is privileged or confidential.
+(4) Any matter that is a trade secret or that constitutes commercial or financial information obtained from a person and that is privileged or confidential.

-(6) Personnel and medical files.
-Any information contained in personnel and medical files and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
+(6) Any information contained in personnel and medical files and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.

-(7) Information compiled for law enforcement purposes.
-Any records or information compiled for law enforcement purposes, to the extent permitted under 5 USC 552(b)(7).
+(7) Any records or information compiled for law enforcement purposes, to the extent permitted under 5 U.S.C.
+552(b)(7).

-(8) Examination, inspection, operating, or condition reports, and confidential supervisory information.
-Any matter that is contained in or related to examination, operating, or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions, including a state financial institution supervisory agency.
+(8) Any matter that is contained in or related to examination, operating, or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions, including a state financial institution supervisory agency.

-(c) Discretionary release.
-Except where disclosure is expressly prohibited by statute, regulation, or order, the Committee may authorize the release of records that are exempt from mandatory disclosure whenever the Committee or designated Committee members determines that such disclosure would be in the public interest.
+(1) Except where disclosure is expressly prohibited by statute, regulation, or order, the Committee may release records that are exempt from mandatory disclosure whenever the Committee determines that such disclosure would be in the public interest.